Creating application identifiers

 Full paths beginning with a letter (i.e., E:\Data\Backup) are not supported if the Volume type is remote or removable.

-Stormshield highly recommends using the EsaRoots path roots provided in SES Evolution instead of drive letters (i.e., C:\...), as these letters may vary from one workstation to another.You can also specify an alternate data stream.
+Stormshield strongly recommends the use of EsaRoots path roots provided by SES Evolution instead of drive letters (i.e., C:\...).
+In fact, these letters may differ from one workstation to another.You can also specify an alternate data stream.
 The ADSs of an executable file allow it to be looked up by several data streams.
 For further information, refer to Microsoft Windows documentation.

 Click on Add.